More Than A Search Tool

 Pull emails, phone numbers, customer numbers, whatever out of the conversations and store them as JSON

-3. Tag conversations
+3. Tag Conversations

 Ask the system to find conversations with a particular outcome, flow, or topic.
 Tag those conversations for human review or further processing